This page has been machine-translated from the original page.

 !handle 0 0xf

-# Obtain detailed information on handle with handle ID 430
+# Obtain detailed information for the handle whose handle ID is 430

 !handle 430 0xfReference: handle (WinDbg) - Windows drivers | Microsoft Learn